TL; DR: Product Backlog Defense

 There are at least seven flanking maneuvers that make the product backlog defense mandatory for any product team:

 - Pulling rank or HIPPO-ism: There are different reasons for this kind of behavior.
 Some people believe that hierarchical status has privileges and rules do not apply to them.
 Others think that they know best, probably fueled by a paternalistic mindset.
-Often, it is a sign of lack of trust in the team’s capability.
+Often, it is a sign of a lack of trust in the team’s capability.
 No matter what makes an individual behave this way, it is a sign of poor leadership qualities.

 - Brute-forcing it: The bully at work, now probably plowing through a corporate hierarchy.
 What worked in the school-yard might still work today — differently packaged, though.
 Don’t expect this behavior to leave a trail of artifacts or email threads.